Case study brief: Comprehensive accessibility training for Invuse

 Whilst many content editors are capable of writing well, they may not be aware of essential accessibility principles in the content design process.
 We addressed accessible writing styles to adopt, which would simplify the user experience.
 Reviewing what writing methods to avoid, such as using jargon and abbreviations, which can confuse some users.

-Introducing the team on how to construct accessible Word, PowerPoint presentations, and PDF documentation.
+We discussed with the Invuse team on how to construct accessible Word, PowerPoint presentations, and PDF documentation.
 Showing the accessibility features built into each, which assesses the readability of created documents.

 Applying the correct contrast between text and the background allows users to be able to perceive the information.
 This training presented how to use the correct colour ratios on both websites and documentation.